F-Genij/RcourseSpring2019/README.md

 ## Grading
 This is a pass / fail course.
 Passing the course is not difficult.
 If you work hard, ask lots of questions, turn in your WPAs, pass the quiz and complete the final analysis project, you'll pass the class.
-If you never ask questions, habitually fail to turn in your WPAs, don't reach the threshold in the quiz and turn in a poor quality final project, you may fail the course.
-Attendance at class will be considered when deciding your grade.
 You can miss up to 2 classes throughout the whole course.

 ## Tips
 Learning R will be challenging, but ultimately rewarding.
-However it will be a lot easier if you ask questions.
+However, it will be a lot easier if you ask questions.
 Here are the best ways to ask.

 **Use the help function**
 If you are unsure how a function works or what its doing, type ?functionname into the console (functionname should be the name of the function e.g. ?mean).
 Every function has documentation, and this command will bring it up.
 If you don't know the exact function name, you can also type ??thingIamlooking (.e.g. ??mean) to perform a search for related documentation.